From farm boy to gay bar fame

 “Now the drag show has become more professional.
 After all those years people still come to Blue Chilli to see it.
 It’s so successful that I recently doubled the number of shows.
-Now we have shows from Wednesday to Sunday, at 10:30 pm.”
+Now we have shows Wednesday, Friday and Saturday, at 11 pm.”

 On stage a crowned diva thanks the audience for another round of applause.
 Outside new friendships are born and old friends meet again.
 With a smile Sokha delivers his opinion of the scene: “Good.
 It feels good.”

 “I’m just a normal Khmer guy.
 What happened to me is amazing.
 Blue Chilli is still successful after 11 years.
 It’s more than I could dream of.
 I have to thank all the people who supported me, the guests and the staff of course.”
 Now, he is planning to expand the bar to the next door shop.
 Sokha, who has been in the gay business longer than any other Cambodian, knows he has to invest in the future.

 Like his bar, the gay nightlife in general is rapidly growing, much to Sokha’s satisfaction.
 “Now there is more competition, but that is also part of my success.
 Without Blue Chilli, it would have been more difficult for the other gay bars in Phnom Penh.
 Blue Chilli made the gay community better.
 It changed the life of so many people.
 I’m very proud of that.”

 Khan Daun Penh

 Meet Sokha Khem, the owner of Blue Chilli.
 His hospitality plays a big part in the success story of the longest-running gay bar in Cambodia.
 But did you know he used to be a farmer and a moto driver?
 Read more